 When you test your path, it will ensure you are on the right path.
-Conducting a spiritual pathways test will show you where you need to make adjustments to reach your goals.
+Conducting a spiritual pathways test will show you where to make adjustments to reach your goals.

 Testing Our Spiritual Path

 It is wise to test and readjust your path accordingly.
 Learn all the signs and don’t ignore them to improve your journey.
 You can learn from your mistakes.

 If you discover you are headed toward a dead end, turn around or get off as soon as possible.
 When you question your beliefs, it either confirms your path or shows the need for change.

 People get comfortable with their beliefs.
 You develop friends with the same opinions.
 But just because it’s comfortable doesn’t mean it’s healthy.
 Don’t stay on an unhealthy path because it is comfortable.
 Our comfort zone can be an unhealthy zone.

 Reasons to Use a Spiritual Pathways Test

 These are the top reasons for testing your spiritual path:

 1) The cultural narrative controls you through programming.
 Those in control don’t want you to test your path.
 If you start analyzing the cultural folklore’s doctrines, you’ll see how they use them to control you.

 2) You want to develop.
 You understand you will need to adjust your path from time to time.
 So, don’t be reluctant to seek out new teachers.
 Find the tools you need and change the direction of your journey.